thenewdarling/Spellbook/Spells/Enhance Ability.md

 **Bull’s Strength.** The target has advantage on Strength checks, and his or her carrying capacity doubles.

 **Cat’s Grace.** The target has advantage on Dexterity checks.
-It also doesn’t take damage from falling 20 feet or less if it isn’t incapacitated.
+It also doesn’t take damage from falling 20 feet or less if it isn’t [[incapacitated]].

 **Eagle’s Splendor.** The target has advantage on Charisma checks.